intel/e2eAIOK/README.md

 # Quick Start

+## Recommended Host OS
+We recommend to use ubuntu20.04 as Host OS, it provides better docker support.
+> Note: Script is verified with Ubuntu and centOS

 ## Download Dataset
 ```
 # Download the raw data files day_0.gz, ...,day_23.gz from https://labs.criteo.com/2013/12/download-terabyte-click-logs/ and unzip them